How To Get A Virginia Sales Tax Certificate Of Exemption [Resale Certificate]

 Does a Virginia Resale Certificate Expire?

-A Virginia Certificate of Exemption does not expire until revoked from the Department of Taxation.
+A Virginia Certificate of Exemption does not expire until revoked by the Virginia Department of Taxation.

 Are sellers required to accept resale certificates?

-What steps should a business take to accept a resale certificate?
+What steps should a business take to accept a Certificate of Exemption?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Virginia sales taxes on the seller.

 Before accepting a resale certificate, a seller should: